 Cannstatter Wasen – Stuttgart, Germany

-Are you surprised Germany has TWO famous European beer festivals?
-Cannstatter Wasen takes place in Stuttgart.
+You really shouldn’t be surprised that Germany is home to TWO of the biggest beer festivals in Europe.
+The Cannstatter Wasen takes place in Stuttgart, and is very similar to Munich’s Oktoberfest.
+The biggest difference one will note here is the lack of tourists, which will certainly give you a much more authentic experience.
 There’s good beer, lots of music, and endless food.
-You can taste gastronomic specialties such as Maultaschen (spinach, sausage, and onion ravioli), the Gaisburger Marsch (stewed meat), or the popular Spätzle (gnocchi with cheese sauce).
+You can taste gastronomic specialties such as Maultaschen (spinach, sausage, and onion ravioli), Gaisburger Marsch (stewed meat), or the popular Spätzle (gnocchi with cheese sauce).